Runner rules

 If a runner could be identified for the environment, the command will return that runner’s id.

-If no runner could be identified, the command will return an error.
+If no runner could be identified, the command will return an error and the environment will remain associated with the previous runner.